The spellings for this half term are below along with the Year 5 overview.

 You can help your child with their spellings by discussing patterns and connections between the spellings of words, and practising them through strategies like look, cover, write, check - these are outlined on the second page of the overview.

-Can you write an Alan Peat 2 pairs sentence inspired by the image and story?
+Can you write an Alan Peat if, if, if, then sentence inspired by the image and story?
 There's examples below to help you.

 Can you carry on the story using the writing techniques you have learned at school?